The Nashville Sit-Ins

 What makes a movement successful?
 The people?
 The actions?
 The outcome?
 Students find out that answering this question is more involved than it may seem.
-Each of the five primary sources reveal a new perspective on the Nashville Sit-In Movement of 1960, and lead to a deeper understanding of what it means to work for change.
+Each of the three primary sources reveal a new perspective on the Nashville Sit-In Movement of 1960, and lead to a deeper understanding of what it means to work for change.